 their own memory should be designed.
 Therefore, in this chapter these topics

-are discussed in addition to discussions about operators new
+are discussed in addition to discussions about operators new and

-, followed by a discussion about:
+delete, followed by a discussion about:

-pointer, allowing explicit references to the object for
+this pointer, allowing explicit references to the object for

 which a member function was called;